Odd degree number fields with odd class number: Parametrizations of -torsion ideal classes and composition laws

 where the last equality is a consequence of the following lemma: \begin{lemma} For nonnegative integers $n$, $i$, and $j$ satisfying $i+j\leq n-1$, we have

 \end{lemma} \begin{proof} By taking the $i$th derivative of both sides of the identity

 and setting $x=-1$, we obtain the lemma. \end{proof} Comparing the formulas \eqref{eq:11square} and \eqref{eq:Dformula} with $\theta = m$ shows that $d_{11}(m)$ is a square for any integer $m$.
-Since a polynomial that takes only square values on integers must itself be a square, it follows that the $11$-coefficient of $D$ is a square.
-This concludes the proof of Theorem \ref{threducible}. \end{proof}
+It is a classical result that a polynomial that takes only square values on integers must itself be a square.
+We include a proof for completeness. \begin{lemma} Suppose $f(x)\in\Z[x]$ takes square values at every integer.
+Then $f(x)=g(x)^2$ for some integer polynomial $g(x)$. \end{lemma} \begin{proof} Suppose for the sake of contradiction that $f(x)$ is a nonconstant squarefree polynomial.
+Then the resultant $R(f,f')$ of $f$ and its derivative is a nonzero constant.
+Choose a prime $p$ such that $p\nmid R(f,f')$ and such that $p\mid f(n)$ for some integer $n$; such a prime $p$ exists since there exist infinitely many primes dividing some value of $f$ applied to integers.
+We have that $p\mid f(n+p)$ also.
+By the assumption that $f$ takes square values, we also have that $p^2$ divides both $f(n)$ and $f(n+p)$.
+However, because $f(n+p)\equiv f(n)+pf'(n)\pmod{p^2}$, we find that $p\mid f'(n)$ and thus $p\mid R(f,f')$, yielding a contradiction. \end{proof} Thus it follows that the $11$-coefficient of $D$ is a square, concluding the proof of Theorem~\ref{threducible}. \end{proof}

 \begin{remark} Theorem \ref{threducible} also follows from a different interpretation of orbits of $V(\Q)$ in terms of Jacobians of hyperelliptic curves, found in Wang's dissertation \cite{jerry-thesis}. \end{remark}